ethanlewis938/MyCV/README.md

 - [Credits](#credits)

 ## Description and Content
-Welcome to my personal portfolio website!
-I created this site to showcase my skills, education, and work experience.
-In the Bio section, you can learn about my background in software engineering, my passion for web development and data analysis, and my career aspirations.
-The Contact section provides my phone number and email address for easy communication.
-In the Skills section, you'll discover my key skills, including Python proficiency and teamwork abilities.
-The Education & Work Experience section allows you to review my educational achievements and professional internships.
-The website also includes a search form and a contact form, though these features are currently not functional.
-Designed with HTML and CSS using Visual Studio Code, the site aims to present my profile in a clean and professional manner.
+Welcome to my personal portfolio website that I created.
+I made this site to showcase my skills, education, and work experience.
+In the bio section, you can learn about my background in software engineering, my passion for web development and my career.
+The contact section provides my phone number and email address.
+In the skills section, you'll discover my key skills, including my understanding in Python and teamwork abilities.
+The education and work experience section allows you to review my educational achievements and professional internships.
+Designed with HTML and CSS using Visual Studio Code.

 ## Installation